co-cddo/domains-webcaf/README.md

 docker compose up
 ```

 This brings up Postgres, runs an init container to apply migrations and collect static files, then brings up the app.

-It includes a single page, accessible at `localhost:8000`
+The current flow is a single pass through the CAF v3.2.
+It starts at `localhost:8010/a-managing-security-risk/`

+It is purely a proof of concept for now.
+Field values are not retained across pages.
+Nothing is done with the data at the end.
+It lacks any pages to bookend the flow.
+The only validations are those provided by default (e.g. text boxes cannot be empty).

+What it does do is demonstrate that a user flow can be generated using GOV.UK components from a machine-readable version of a CAF and that it doesn't take a huge amount of code to do it.

 ## Developing